vini-fda/numerical-algorithms-rust/src/introduction.md

 --------

-[^higher-order-fn]: A higher-order function is a function that takes another function as input, or returns another function as output.
+[^higher-order-fn]: A higher-order function is a function that takes another function as input, or returns another function as output. *It's functions all the way down!*